Specifying windows for behavioral healthcare projects

 Daylighting: enhance healing environments

-AIA’s Guidelines for Design and Construction of Healthcare Facilities notes, “the environment should be characterized by a feeling of openness with emphasis on natural light.”
+“Views to the exterior that offer a positive distraction as well as a time reference can steady an individual experiencing discomfort, disorientation, and stress,” notes FGI’s Design Guide of Behavioral Health Crisis Units.
 In many new buildings, the design team attempts to maintain high visible light transmittance (VLT or VT) to ‘connect’ the occupants to the outside, provide views, and exploit natural daylighting.
 It is not only the amount of natural light that is important to building occupants, but also its quality, spectral composition, contrast, variability, and directionality.

 Specifying tall windows helps maximize light penetration.
 Clerestories can be used to increase the effective height of transom lites without increasing window-to-wall ratio (WWR).
 Even relatively low WWR provides more than ample natural daylighting, when properly oriented and directed.